 Pamela Cantor, M.D.

-Dr. Cantor received an M.D. from Cornell University Medical College and a B.A. from Sarah Lawrence College.
-She is a Visiting Scholar at the Harvard Graduate School of Education.
+Dr. Cantor is a governing partner of the Science of Learning and Development Alliance, a collaborative effort focused on elevating science, advancing equity, and transforming education.
+She received an M.D. from Cornell University, a B.A. from Sarah Lawrence College and was a Visiting Scholar at the Harvard Graduate School of Education.